mardimzon/Dimzon.github.io/README.md

 - I’m currently learning **Managing Enterprise Servers**

-<body align="left">In this course, I have learned how to implement what I have learned before about the Linux OS, and apply it onto this course.
-I have learned how to create connected servers using ssh, I have learned how to create yaml files that do system updates, installations, and the likes.
-I have learned how to use ansible to make use of scripts to manage other servers with the use of ansibe and ssh.
-I have learned to use tags and roles to create a better filtering for tasks.
-I have learned how to create containers to conserve resources and still apply ansible roles and tasks.
-This course has taught me a lot, and I believe that it will make me a better worker in the future.</body>
+<body align="left">Throughout this course, I've gained practical and knowledge.
+I now proficiently establish connected servers through SSH, craft YAML files for system updates and installations, and leverage Ansible for script-based management of remote servers via SSH.
+The use of tags and roles has enhanced task filtering and organization.
+Additionally, I've acquired the ability to create resource-efficient containers while implementing Ansible roles and tasks.
+I'm confident that the insights gained from this course will significantly contribute to my effectiveness in future professional endeavors..</body>

-- 📫 How to reach me **qkgallave@tip.edu.ph**
+- My Contact **qmardimzon@tip.edu.ph**